-According to the ICMJE Recommendations, authorship is based on the following criteria:
+According to the ICMJE Recommendations, authorship is based on the following 4 criteria:

-- 1. Substantial contributions to conception or design of the work, or the acquisition, analysis, or interpretation of data for the work; and - 2.
-Drafting of the work or revising it critically for important intellectual content; and - 3.
-Final approval of the version to be published; and - 4.
-Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+- Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND - Drafting the work or revising it critically for important intellectual content; AND - Final approval of the version to be published; AND - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-The corresponding author should take primary responsibility for communication with the Editorial Office and editors during the manuscript submission, peer review, and publication processes.
+The corresponding author should take primary responsibility for communication with the Editorial office staff, Editor-in-chief and Associate editors during the manuscript submission, peer review, and publication processes.
+The corresponding author is responsible to communicate with all of the co-authors and also to ensure their consents to be listed.